Type of Lenders

 When you think about loans, banks are the first thing that comes to mind.

-These financing entities usually offer the most varied set of loans—they offer the most comprehensive range of loan options.
+These financing entities usually offer the most varied set of loans and the most comprehensive range of loan options.

 Banks are your best bet if you want to borrow a large sum of money, with amounts approaching millions of pesos.
-Furthermore, because many financial institutions vie for clients in the Philippines, rest assured that they provide decent and competitive interest rates on their loans.
+Furthermore, because many financial institutions vie for clients in the Philippines, rest assured that they provide decent and competitive interest rates.

-Most of the time, the amount you can loan from banks would depend on what kind of loan you’re securing.
-For instance, consumer loans such as housing loans can reach around 10 million pesos depending on the property’s value.
-In contrast, most personal loans offer around Php 10,000 to 50,000 and a maximum amount of up to Php 1 million.
+Most of the time, the amount you can loan from banks depends on what kind of loan you’re securing.
+For instance, consumer loans such as housing loans can reach around ₱10 million depending on the property’s value.
+In contrast, most personal loans offer around ₱10,000 to ₱50,000 and a maximum amount of up to ₱2 million.

 However, a downside of getting loans from banks is that they usually take some time to process applications.
-They’re also a bit stringent, requiring many documents and evaluating borrowers strictly.
+They’re also relatively stringent, requiring many documents and evaluating borrowers strictly.

-- More secure and reliable as they are heavily regulated strictly by PDIC and BSP
+- They are more secure and reliable as PDIC and BSP strictly regulate them.

 - Bank loan requirements may be too stringent.

-- Requires paperwork; cannot be done entirely online
+- Requires paperwork and cannot be done entirely online, especially for a large amount of money.

 The easiest way to get easy cash loans in the Philippines?
 Apply via online financing institutions.

-Many loan companies have approval from the Securities and Exchange Commission (SEC).
-These are legitimate online financing companies, which usually conduct their operations online.
-That makes them easily accessible and, at the same time, reliable in times of dire need or emergency.
-They can disburse loans or payments as quickly as a few minutes after application, or at most, a day after you send your application – unlike banks which typically take a few days or weeks to process loans.
+These online lending companies can disburse loans or payments as quickly as a few minutes after application, or at most, a day after you send your application – unlike banks which typically take a few days or weeks to process loans.

 Usually, to get your money, you’ll need to fill out an application form online, provide proof of your identity or nationality through a valid government ID, and indicate your bank details or where you’d like to receive the money.
 Some online lenders who offer higher loan amounts may also ask for a payslip or a recent utility bill you’ve paid (Meralco, Maynilad, internet, etc.).